 Selected SWAP images of the four passages of the Moon during the Great South American Eclipse.

-All the movies and images of the eclipse have been collected in dedicated directories on our webpages.
-This directory also contains a specially selected SWAP image to promote the eclipse.
-This is the image with the largest part of the Sun occulted by the Moon.
-During this eclipse, PROBA2 was passing through the South Atlantic Anomaly at the time of the largest occultation.
+South Atlantic Anomaly at the time of the largest occultation.
 In this region the PROBA2 spacecraft is exposed to higher levels of radiation.
 The increased flux of energetic particles falling on the SWAP detector is the cause for all the bright dots and streaks in the eclipse images.

 LYRA data of the eclipse